 Point this out to your kids.
 Show them that gendered products are essentially the same, and that they’re welcome to use whatever they want, whatever fits them best, or perhaps to support a company that doesn’t exploit the perceived gender binary.

-When we allow ourselves to look beyond the gender binary, and when we help kids think outside the gender binary, we open ourselves up to a society with the potential to be more fulfilling, to allow every person to follow their actual interests and potential.
+When we allow ourselves to look beyond the gender binary, and when we help kids think outside it, we allow every person to follow their actual interests and potential.

 Don’t let the patriarchy get to them first!
-Don’t let sexism and gender essentialism shape the way they see the world and themselves!
+Don’t let sexism and gender essentialism shape the way kids see the world and themselves.
 Give them stories and scripts that open their minds instead of narrowing them.
-Teach them that there are so, so many ways to be a valid human beind.
+Teach them that there are so many ways to be a valid human being.

-Teach them about women doctors, scientists, and politicians.
-Teach them about gay activists, trans and gender nonconforming role models.
+Teach them about female doctors, scientists, and politicians.
+Teach them about gay activists, trans and gender-nonconforming role models.
 Teach them about radical black men, radical Asian men, radical Native men who fought patriarchal injustice.
-Teach them Miss Major Griffin-Gracy, Laverne Cox, Harvey Milk, Angel Haze.
-Encourage them to read I Am Jazz, Gracefully Grayson, Beyond Magenta, Lumberjanes — Worm Loves Worm, And Tango Makes Three, The Answer, and George for the earliest starts!
-To watch and read Steven Universe, featuring canon nonbinary characters!
+Teach them about Miss Major Griffin-Gracy, Laverne Cox, Harvey Milk, Angel Haze.

 [Feature Image: A photo of a child’s face pressed against a chain link fence.
-They have short dark hair and are wearing a blue and white shirt.
+They have light olive skin, short dark hair, and brown eyes and are wearing a blue and white shirt.
 Their hand is clutching the wire of the fence.
 Source: United Nations Photo]